Environmental Health & Safety Manual (EHS)

 Responsibilities of Department or Hazardous Waste Generator

-2. Mark containers with the words “Hazardous Waste.”
+3. Mark containers with the words “Hazardous Waste.”

-2. Comply with all federal and state regulations and statutes, and with ASU policies and procedures pertaining to hazardous waste management.
+6. Comply with all federal and state regulations and statutes, and with ASU policies and procedures pertaining to hazardous waste management.

 Responsibilities of Environmental Health & Safety

-2. Pick up waste from the generator on a routine schedule or by appointment.
+2. Pick up waste from the generator.

-3. Maintain databases and inventories of all wastes generated.
+3. Maintain database of wastes generated.

 and